 Ron Gabriel (1941-2009), a native of Brooklyn, New York, and longtime resident of Bethesda, Maryland, was a former Vice President of SABR and instrumental in establishing the Bob Davids Chapter, which serves the Washington-Baltimore region.
 He was founder and president of the Brooklyn Dodger Fan Club, and a charter elected member of the Brooklyn Dodger Hall of Fame.
 Gabriel, who earned his Ph.D. in Human Resource Management from American University, was a retired U.S. Government executive, having served with the Postal Service Management Institute, the Department of Defense and the General Services Administration.

-The award subcommittee includes: John McMurray (chair), Roberta J. Newman, and John Zinn.
+The award subcommittee includes: Roberta J. Newman (chair), John Zinn, Joe Niese, and Ben Klein.

-To submit a nomination, please send 3 copies of your work to John McMurray by December 31, 2021, and include the work’s title, author, publisher, date, and web link (if applicable).
-To send review copies of a book, contact John for shipping details.
+To submit a nomination, please send 3 copies of your work to Roberta J. Newman by December 31, 2022, and include the work’s title, author, publisher, date, and web link (if applicable).
+To send review copies of a book, contact Roberta for shipping details.

 - Joe Niese, Zack Wheat: The Life of the Brooklyn Dodgers Hall of Famer (McFarland & Co.)